 Ready to Apply?

-- NOTE: We strongly recommend applying for the Round 1 deadline.
-Admissions will be granted in the winter and subsequent admissions will be granted on a rolling basis based on remaining availability.
+We strongly recommend applying for the Round 1 deadline.
+Admissions will be granted in the winter and subsequent admissions and waitlist spots will be granted to Round 2 applicants based on remaining availability.

 Candidates for Admission to the MHSc program require: